-The Financial Times website and several of its Twitter accounts were hacked, the latest in a string of attacks on media outlets.
+The Financial Times website and several of its Twitter accounts were hacked on Friday.
+The Syrian Electronic Army claimed responsibility.

 It is the latest in a string of attacks on major media outlets including CBS News, The Guardian, the BBC, National Public Radio, Reuters and The Associated Press.